 Adkin’s care with balance and pacing also pays off when a tonal shift occurs in the third act.
 That rapport and investment with the characters tempers the seriousness.
 Which helps the sudden turn feel real and not too melodramatic.
 With knock-out performances by the entire cast, every character cycles through a myriad of emotions.
 Each display carries a lot of weight, yet the histrionics serve to make the characters even more relatable and never over-indulgent.

-Cinema Scholars’ Rebecca Elliott recently caught up with Re: Uniting writer/director Laura Adkin as well as costars Michelle Harrison (Rachel) and Bronwen Smith (Carrie) at the Austin Film Festival.
-The trio discuss shooting during the pandemic, an actor’s insight with writing/directing, and scrambling to film a pair of humpback whales on B roll.
+Cinema Scholars’ Rebecca Elliott caught up with Re: Uniting writer/director Laura Adkin as well as costars Michelle Harrison (Rachel) and Bronwen Smith (Carrie) at the Austin Film Festival.
+The trio discusses shooting during the pandemic, an actor’s insight into writing/directing, and scrambling to film a pair of humpback whales on B roll.

-Note: Re: Uniting is a Canadian independent film outside SAG jurisdiction.
+Note: Re: Uniting is a Canadian independent film outside SAG jurisdiction, which was on strike during last year’s Austin Film Festival.
 This interview was edited for clarity.

 Interview